Table of Contents

 5. Ask for a Professional’s Opinion

-Before you make your final decision about your living room flooring, consult a professional for their opinion and advice.
-When you choose a shop-at-home experience, you’ll have a flooring expert in your home and ready to answer any questions you may have.
+Before you make your final decision about your living room floors, consult a professional for their opinion and advice.
+When you choose an in-home experience, you’ll have a flooring professional in your home who is ready to answer any questions you may have.
 They can point out considerations you may not have thought of on your own and will contribute to a more seamless, stress-free purchasing experience.